joofor2030/-Kultra-Mega-Stores-Inventory/README.md

 #### 1. Which product category had the highest sales?

 * **Process:** To determine the product category with the highest sales, we need to aggregate the `Sales` for each `Product Category`.
-I will then order these aggregated sales in descending order and limit the result to the top entry.
+I then order these aggregated sales in descending order and limit the result to the top entry.
 * **SQL Query:**
     ```sql
     Select top 1 Product_Category,